-If you’ve heard of fashion model Winnie Harlow, you may already be familiar with a skin condition that affects about 3 million people in the United States and about 70 million worldwide: vitiligo.
+If you’ve heard of fashion model Winnie Harlow, you may already be familiar with a skin condition that affects between 0.5 and 1% of the population worldwide.

 It happens when skin loses its pigment (coloring), causing white patches of skin that can sometimes cover the entire body.
 While Harlow has found stardom, that is not the reality for the vast majority of people with vitiligo.

-“Many, if not most, people with vitiligo feel self-conscious,” says Brett King, MD, PhD, a Yale Medicine dermatologist and an associate professor of dermatology at Yale School of Medicine.
+“Many, if not most, people with vitiligo feel self-conscious,” says Brett King, MD, PhD, a Yale Medicine dermatologist.
 “Feelings range from embarrassment to clinical depression.”

 “When vitiligo is very noticeable, patients often report that people will avoid touching them, even in day-to-day transactions such as when shaking hands or exchanging money at a restaurant,” says Dr. King.